advnpzn/AssaultCube-Trainer/README.md

 No Recoil - Press X

-To Close - Press NUMPAD 0
+To Close - Press NUMPAD LOCK

 # Screenshot